kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 blake2b256 encoded hash of the JSON.

 #### Granter Capabilities

+The `granter` capabilities asks the user to consent of something leaving their possession.
+Think of a user approving a transaction of up to 100.0 KDA.

 When signing for capabilities the wallet will display the capabilities grouped by `granter` and `acceptor` capabilities.
 A capability will be classified as a